 Dr Ally Rooney presented on managing mental health conditions and Debbie Braybrook discussed how brain tumours and mental health conditions can have an impact on relationships.

 More information about managing mental health

-Read more in the resources we have put together for people living with a brain tumour, including overcoming isolation, help and guidance for family and friends, and information about our support services.
+We have put together information on mental health for people living with a brain tumour, including overcoming isolation, help and guidance for family and friends, and information about our support services.

 More information about driving and brain tumours

 Information about driving and brain tumours to help people living with a brain tumour to understand who they should inform regarding driving and the extra assistance they can receive when travelling.

 Brain tumours and neuroanatomy